Oil industry sees Paris climate deal as chance to innovate

 Naimi insisted the oil industry was a "force for good," providing fuels for economic growth in developing nations.

-"We should not be apologizing, and we should not ignore the misguided campaign to keep it in the ground," the Saudi minister said.
+"We should not be apologising, and we should not ignore the misguided campaign to keep it in the ground," the Saudi minister said.

 Industry leaders say it is hypocritical for societies to continue to use products derived from fossil fuels while demanding an end to oil and gas extraction.